syncfusion-content/maui-docs/MAUI/Popup/getting-started.md

 ![Popup with default appearance](Images/getting-started//maui-popup-with-default-appearance.png)

-You can download the source code of this sample [here](https://github.com/SyncfusionExamples/getting-started-.net-maui-popup).
+Download the source code of this sample [here](https://github.com/SyncfusionExamples/getting-started-.net-maui-popup).

 N> Two Popups cannot be displayed at the same time in a page.